How to Spend Perfect 4 Days in Amsterdam for First Timers

 Whenever I visit a new city, I love taking a walking tour on my first day.
 I love hearing the town’s history, folklore, fairy tales, or urban legends from local experts.
 Plus, it helps to get my bearing in the city.
 At the end of the tour, I also get to ask for recommendations, which are invaluable information directly from a local!

 I recommend Sandeman’s New Europe Free Walking Tour.
 Depending on the guide and other considerations, each tour could take a slightly different route.
 My tour group met at Dam Square, walked by Spinoza Monument, the smallest house in Amsterdam, canals, etc. The tour ended near the Anne Frank House.
 This tour doesn’t go into any of the museums, but I learned a lot from my guide, a German lady who has studied and lived in Amsterdam for years.
 She was a great storyteller sharing her knowledge about Amsterdam history, Dutch culture, the city’s architecture and much more.

 Sandemans Free Walking Tour is “free” with no obligation on your part to pay anything upfront.
 At the end of the tour, you decide how much it was worth and offer tips to the tour guide.
 To sign up for this tour, click here.

-If you want to have a tour at your pace with a small group (no more than four), you can consider booking this walking tour.
+If you want to have a tour at your pace with a small group (up to 15 people), you can consider booking this walking tour.

 ↡↡ Not a fan of Walking Tours?
 Take a Bike Tour! ↡↡